 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.
 This article was originally published April 30, 1972.

 In the days when the Hudson River was relatively pollution free, every spring shad fisherman could be found with their nets from New York City north to Castleton.
 Shad fishermen would frequently venture far from home, going to a spot on the river that was particularly to their liking and there set up their operation.
 One of these was Bernard “Nod'' Washburn of Sleightsburgh.

 When I was a boy, "Nod" Washburn was a neighbor of ours.
 He was then an old man. and would fascinate me with the recounting of his shad fishing experiences.
 “Nod” also impressed me as a boy with an expression he would use when something especially caught his fancy.
 He would say, “By the handle of the great horned spoon!,’’ an expression I never heard anyone else use.

 In the 1880's, 1890's and the early years of this century, “Nod" and his father always fished for the spring run of shad at Cranston’s, later known as Highland Falls.
 The steamboat landing at that point was then known as Cranston’s after the large hotel then located there.